rafalcode/shiny-examples/README.md

 you vary the number of buckets, because that is what the interaction allows you to do.
 Essentially this allows exploratpory visual gauging of the data.

+### 001b
+is my riff on 001-hello.
+I created a www subdirectory in it wiht a file called some.js which stands for "(just) some javascript".
+Note how this javascritp is then invoked in the app itself.

 ### 002-text, no graph here, just a table display of a dataset, plus a selector
 to choose 1 of 3 datasets, and a second selector to determine number of rows to show.
 "rocks " is the biggest one with 4 variables.
 If we get rid of code display, perhaps some